Actindo-AG/Documentation/ActindoWorkFlow/Operation/06_InsertStaticInput.md

 # Insert a static input

-With the static input function, you can use an input port to pass customer-specific data to the workflow endpoint.
+With the static input function, you can use an input port to pass customer-specific data to a transition, with which you want to process it.
 For example, you want to send offer data to a specific sales channel.
-Since it is not possible to input a sales channel to a start point and to pass it through the entire workflow, you can input this information to a transition that then passes the sales channel information to the workflow endpoint.
+Since it is not possible to input a sales channel to a start point and to pass it through the entire workflow, you can input this information to a transition that then passes the sales channel information to an API endpoint.
-All input ports not yet connected to a place are displayed in the *Static input* section of the transition's side bar.
-The static input function allwos you to enter an appropriate value in the text field below the input name.
-The value entered must be a valid JSON value.

-> [Info] You cannot configure all input ports as static inputs.
-At least one input port must be linked to a place.

 The following procedure shows an example of how to edit the static inputs by adding a sales channel information that requires complex JSON code.